zitaoliu/zitaoliu.github.io/_includes/index_content.md

 ## Jerry Zitao Liu 刘子韬

 I am a Ph.D.
 Candidate working with Professor [Milos Hauskrecht](http://people.cs.pitt.edu/~milos/) in Department of Computer Science at University of Pittsburgh.
 My research work focuses on clinical data modeling, especially in time series domain.
-The majority of my research is funded by the NIH research grant.
+My research work was funded mostly by National Institutes of Health (NIH).
 I was awarded the Andrew Mellon Predoctoral Fellowship for the school year 2015-2016.
-Thank you very much for the support from NIH and Mellon Fellowship.

 <!--I thrill to develop machine learning and data mining algorithmic solutions with theoretical guarantees to real-world problems from noisy, large-scale, heterogeneous and sparse data. -->